Address:

 1. Interactive tools:

 b.
-Virtual keyboards (to write a text that will be “”translated”” in cuneiform)
+Virtual keyboard (allowing you to type text that will be “translated” into cuneiform)

 f.
-Touch screen with headphones (to discover the traditional Kurdish music)
+Touchscreen display with headphones (with samples of traditional Kurdish music)

-3. videos: (brief orientation video in the Visitors center and a longer video in the Interpretation center)
+3. Videos (short video in visitor center and longer video in information center)